phdru/sqlconvert/README.txt

-Broytman SQL converter, Copyright (C) 2016 PhiloSoft Design
+Broytman SQL converter, Copyright (C) 2016-2017 PhiloSoft Design.
-Author: Oleg Broytman <phd@phdru.name>
+Author: Oleg Broytman <phd@phdru.name>.
-License: GPL
+License: GPL.

-This is sqlconvert, a library to perform SQL conversions.
-It uses sqlparse to parse SQL and SQLObject to escape SQL strings and handle connections.
+sqlconvert is a library to perform SQL conversions.
+It uses sqlparse to parse SQL and SQLObject to escape SQL strings and handle connections to DB backends.

 The library is in the early stage of development and currently cannot do much.